Matrix Inference in Growing Rank Regimes: Sub-linear rank matrix factorization and denoising

 In the limit $M=\lfloor N^\alpha\rfloor$, $N\to +\infty$, this statement holds for any $\alpha\in[0,1)$.
 The collapse of asymptotic mutual information for all sub-linear rank regimes (including finite rank) to a single rank-one formula might seem implausible.
 However, similar behavior is known in random matrix theory problems \cite{huang2018mesoscopic,husson2022spherical} and the surprise here is that such a reduction is {\it also} valid in the framework of Bayesian inference.

 A rigorous validation of this reduction in a special case comes from the recent work \cite{husson2022spherical} which derived the asymptotic mutual information for sub-linear matrix denoising with rotationally invariant priors.
 For Wishart signals with $\bX$ Gaussian the two formulas should therefore coincide.
-This consistency check indeed works and is presented in the Sec 6.2.2 of the SI.
-We also provide in the Sec.
-6 of SI an independent check using a sub-linear RIE to rederive (along lines similar to the linear case) the information theoretic quantities for a few specific priors, and among them the Wishart signals.
+This consistency check indeed works and is presented in the section \ref{subL-RI-Gaussian}.
+We also provide in section \ref{subL-RIE-app} an independent check using a sub-linear RIE to rederive (along lines similar to the linear case) the information theoretic quantities for a few specific priors, and among them the Wishart signals.

 We now discuss novel {\it algorithmic} approaches for the sub-linear regime: a decimation-AMP for the factorized model with separable priors and a spectral sub-linear RIE algorithm for denoising with rotational invariant priors {\it and} noise.